 The United States Conference of Catholic Bishops (USCCB) would petition the Holy See to grant a new pastoral provision in favor of the grave ministerial needs of the Catholic faithful resulting from the scarcity of celibate priests in the United States.
-The new provision would operate in a manner similar to the current pastoral provision.
-Under the current provision, in response to the request of a sponsoring bishop, the Holy See may grant a dispensation from the simple impediment of Canon 1042, #1, i.e., "a man who has a wife" to a married former Episcopal sacred minister who is a candidate for the Catholic priesthood.
+Under the present pastoral provision, in response to the request of a sponsoring bishop, the Holy See may grant a dispensation from the simple impediment of canon 1042, #1, i.e. "a man who has a wife," to a married former Episcopal sacred minister who is a candidate for the Catholic priesthood.
 Once a rescript for ordination has been received, the sponsoring bishop may proceed to the ordination of the candidate when all other conditions established by the bishop have been satisfied.

-The new pastoral provision would operate in a similar manner except that the candidate seeking ordination to the priesthood would be a married Catholic man, rather than a married former Episcopal sacred minister.

-Other rules presently in place might apply where appropriate.
-For example, the candidate would need a sponsoring bishop who would express his intent to ordain a candidate to the priesthood following receipt of a rescript for ordination from the Holy See.
+The new pastoral provision would operate in a manner similar to the present pastoral provision, except that the candidate seeking ordination to the priesthood would be a married Catholic man, rather than a married former Episcopal sacred minister.
+The procedures presently in place might apply where appropriate.
+For example, the candidate would need a sponsoring bishop who would express his intent to ordain a candidate to the priesthood, requesting receipt of a rescript for ordination from the Holy See.
 In addition, under the new pastoral provision, the permission of the candidate's wife would be required and an appropriate course of study and formation for the priesthood would be established by the bishop depending on the background of each candidate.